-But you're gonna laugh and find Zorn strangely endearing -- and a bit familiar.
-He joins the other mostly misguided animated dads that were staples of Fox: Homer Simpson, Cleveland Brown, Stan Smith and Peter Griffin.
+But you're gonna laugh and find Zorn strangely endearing -- and a bit familiar (though a lot of people didn't, as the series didn't make the cut for a second season and you now have to stream it on Hulu).
+He joined the other mostly misguided animated dads that were staples of Fox: Homer Simpson, Cleveland Brown, Stan Smith and Peter Griffin.
 (I keep waiting for a Fox suit to show up in a scene and say, "Just kidding."
 Please.
 Don't.)

 But some of us are used to this.
 When there's a 7-year-old in the house, things once labeled as "strange" become "usual."
 And so it goes with television viewing.

-Son of Zorn is just the latest in way-out-there cartoons.
+Son of Zorn is just another in a long line of way-out-there cartoons.
 (Leave Monster High out of this!)
 Adult Swim lives by this stuff, and it seems after Aqua Teen Hunger Force went the big-screen route, everyone got their weird on.
 Remember Assy McGee?
 Oh, that's just me?
 Ahem.

 Anyway, there are plenty of straightforward shows for the young set: Scooby Doo, Sid the Science Kid and Sofia the First, to name a few.

 Here are some of the other kind of animated shows, served with a side of just enough crazy WTH-ness to satisfy the quirkiest big kid on the block (read: you, and no, I'm not picking on Cartoon Network):